yehia67/documentation/wallets/0.1/hub/how-to-guides/recover-tokens.md

    :::

 :::success:
-You've sent a signed bundle that recovers IOTA tokens from a swept address by depositing them into a safe one.
+You've sent a signed bundle that recovers IOTA tokens from a spent address by depositing them into a safe one.
 :::

 :::warning: